vrsreeganesh/vrsreeganesh.github.io/README.md

 Professionally, I've had the privilege of working in state-of-the-art environments in multiple industries.
 During my time in defense R&D, I built signal processing pipelines for SONAR technologies ranging from uniform-linear-array systems to SOTA synthetic-aperture imaging systems.
 Most recently, I also had the opportunity to intern at Intuitive Surgical in the AI&I division, where I built imaging stages and enabled integration of R&D pipeline with CUDA-backend.

 My endeavors have allowed me to gain valuable experience and proficiency in Applied Signal Processing & Deep Learning: Computer Vision, Computational Imaging, Autonomous Driving, Audio, SONAR, and High-Performance-Computing Programming.
 I firmly believe that creative and successful R&D stems from a deep understanding of a core domain, complemented by a working knowledge of related domains.
 Thus my project selection approach is rooted in fundamental principles rather than being constrained by specific domains.
-That being said, I have a soft spot for projects that involve theorizing to low-latency builds.
+That being said, I have a soft spot for projects that involve going from theorizing, all the way to low-latency builds.

 ## Research Interests
 Due to my interest in applied signal processing, most of my projects lies in Signal & Image Processing, Computer Vision, Robotic Perception, Machine & Deep Learning.
-Currently, I'm learning how to build low-latency C++ pipelines for such pipelines.
-While building a pipeline that works is a great achievement, building a pipeline that produces outputs faster is even better.
+Currently, I'm learning how to build low-latency C++ pipelines for these topics.
+While building an effective pipeline is a great achievement, building a faster pipeline is even better.
 Professionally, I'm investigating low-latency deep neural methods to improve computational imaging methods without performance trade-offs.

 ### Key Expertise:
 - *Domains*: Signal Processing: Audio, Speech and Image, Computational Imaging, Machine Learning, Machine Vision, Supervised, Unsupervised, and Reinforcement Learning.